DejanJoksimovic/jsScript/README.md

 // the same thing as
 x &&= y
 ```
+## use Symbols
+To create props that are 'hidden' for third party objects.
+Every Symbol is unique and cannot be accessed if there is no reference
 ## Loop invariant
 A loop invariant is some predicate (condition) that holds for every iteration of the loop
 ```js